dagbjorn/microcoffeeoncloud/README.md

 :white_check_mark: Must be run from `microcoffee-order` to find the JSON file `src\test\curl\order.json`.

-Due to the CSRF protection implemented by the Order API, the POST operation must provide a valid CSRF token in a cookie as well as in a header.
+Due to the CSRF protection implemented by the Order API, the POST operation must provide a valid CSRF token in an `XSRF-TOKEN` cookie as well as in an `X-XSRF-TOKEN` header.
 To get a valid token, we first make a dummy call to the GET operation of the Order API.
-The CSRF token is extracted from the returned X-XSRF-TOKEN header.
+The CSRF token is then extracted from the returned `X-XSRF-TOKEN` header.

-    :: Calls the GET operation and sets the environment variable CSRF-TOKEN with the current CSRF token.

-    for /f "delims=" %I in ('curl -s -i http://localhost:8082/api/coffeeshop/1/order/123 ^| grep X-XSRF-TOKEN ^| sed -nr "s/X-XSRF-TOKEN: (.*)/\1/p"') do set CSRF-TOKEN=%I
+    :: Calls the GET operation and sets the environment variable CSRF-TOKEN with the current CSRF token. for /f "delims=" %I in ('curl -s -i http://localhost:8082/api/coffeeshop/1/order/123 ^| grep X-XSRF-TOKEN ^| sed -nr "s/X-XSRF-TOKEN: (.*)/\1/p"') do set CSRF-TOKEN=%I
     :: Test the Order API.
-Both with http and https.

-    curl -i -H "Cookie: XSRF-TOKEN=%CSRF-TOKEN%" -H "X-XSRF-TOKEN: %CSRF-TOKEN%" -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d @src\test\curl\order.json http://localhost:8082/api/coffeeshop/1/order
+Both with http and https. curl -i -H "Cookie: XSRF-TOKEN=%CSRF-TOKEN%" -H "X-XSRF-TOKEN: %CSRF-TOKEN%" -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d @src\test\curl\order.json http://localhost:8082/api/coffeeshop/1/order

      curl -i --insecure -H "Cookie: XSRF-TOKEN=%CSRF-TOKEN%" -H "X-XSRF-TOKEN: %CSRF-TOKEN%" -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d @src\test\curl\order.json https://localhost:8445/api/coffeeshop/1/order